sirisian/ecmascript-types/README.md

 With TypedArrays and classes finalized, ECMAScript is in a good place to finally discuss types again.
 The demand for types as a different approach to code has been so strong in the past few years that separate languages have been created to deal with the perceived shortcomings.
 Types won't be an easy discussion, nor an easy addition, since they touch a large amount of the language; however, they are something that needs rigorous discussion.

+The types described below bring ECMAScript in line or surpasses the type systems in most languages.
+For developers it cleans up a lot of the syntax, as described later, for TypedArrays, SIMD, and working with number types (floats vs signed and unsigned integers).
+It also allows for new language features like function overloading and a clean syntax for operator overloading.
+For implementors, added types offer a way to better optimize the JIT when specific types are used.
+For languages built on top of Javascript this allows more explicit type usage and closer matching to hardware.

 ### Types Proposed

 Since it would be potentially years before this would be implemented this proposal includes a new keyword "enum" for enumerated types and the following types: